Housing Associations

 - elderly emigrants returning to reside up to 25 percent.

-The Capital loan and Rental Subsidy Scheme allows for up to a 100 percent loan of the cost of providing housing to an approved body for letting to households.
-75 percent at least must be qualified for local authority housing.
 The scheme requires that a subsidy be paid towards the full amount of loan repayments and interest incurred by the housing authority.
-They are credited directly by the housing authority to the approved body’s account subject to continued compliance by the housing body with the terms of the scheme.
+They are credited directly by the housing authority to the approved body’s account, subject to continued compliance by the housing body with the terms of the scheme.

 The National Association of Building Cooperatives is a company established by cooperatives in 1973 to represent the interest of the cooperative housing movement in Ireland.
-It provides education, training and advisory and other support services to assist and expand cooperative housing.
+It provides education, training advisory and other support services to assist and expand cooperative housing.

-Housing cooperatives offer subsidised rents for members prepared to share responsibility for upkeep and care of the housing estates and apartment blocks within the cooperative scheme.
+Housing cooperatives offer subsidised rents for members prepared to share responsibility for the upkeep and care of the housing estates and apartment blocks within the cooperative scheme.